gocd/docs.go.cd/configuration/managing_artifacts_and_reports.md

 ## Using tabs

-Once your artifacts are safely in Go server's artifact repository, you can have the dashboard display them in tabs.
+Once your artifacts are safely in GoCD server's artifact repository, you can have the dashboard display them in tabs.

-Go can display images, text files, or anything else that a browser will normally render in an IFrame.
+GoCD can display images, text files, or anything else that a browser will normally render in an IFrame.
 If you display an html page which references other resources (such as images, Flash files or whatever), so long as the resources are referenced with relative paths, they will display correctly.

 This mechanism is a simple way to include reports (for example code coverage) in Go.